asiatanvir/Algo_Trading_ML_Model/ReadMe.md

 ### AAPL
-In the first part of programing, a baseline performance for trading algorithm was established by applying MACD startegy which generated the signals the signals to buy and sell.
-Trading algorithm were automated using machine learning techniques i.e. Support Vector Machine (SVM) and Logistic Regression Model (LRM) and MLP classifier.
+In the first part of programming, a baseline performance for trading algorithm was established by applying MACD strategy which generated the signals to buy and sell.
+Trading algorithms were automated using machine learning techniques i.e. Support Vector Machine (SVM),  Logistic Regression Model (LRM) and MLP classifier.

 ![image_1](apple_macd_line.png)

 ![image_2](apple_comparison_models.png)